enriqueartal/ZetaFunctionsNewtonND-Sagemath/README.md

 ## A minimal example

-First, download `.py` and locate it in your working folder.
+First, you should download `ZetaFunctionsNewtonND.py` and locate it in your working folder.

 A minimal example could be: